pbek/qownnotes-docs/docs/content/editor/spellchecking.md

 Get your spelling errors corrected
 {: .subtitle }

+!!! important
     QOwnNotes has a builtin **Dictionary Manager** (in the *Edit* menu) which you can use to download dictionaries or delete them (if you are missing your language see below on how to request adding a dictionary).
-If you want to download the dictionaries manually, you can follow the instructions below:
+    If you want to download the dictionaries manually, you can follow the instructions below.

 - Under **Linux** you can install the Hunspell dictionaries for your language using your distro's pkg manager
     - If you need to add additional language files you can do so